Reading time: 16 min.

 The iRestore Essential Laser Hair Growth System

-This red light therapy helmet is portable and can be comfortably worn while engaging in other tasks.
+This red light therapy helmet is portable and can be comfortably worn while you go about your day.
 It has 120 light diodes (51 lasers and 69 LEDs) and uses a wavelength of 655 nm, which is in the optimal range.
 It has a 2-year manufacturer’s warranty.
 If you are not satisfied with the results, you can return it within 12 months of use.

 Price: Approximately £550

-Main advantages: It is portable and comfortable and can access your entire scalp.
+Main advantages: It is portable, comfortable, and works on your entire scalp.

-Main drawbacks: Its price can be pretty high compared to other red light therapy home devices.
+Main drawbacks: It’s relatively expensive compared to other red light therapy home devices.

 The HairMax Ultima 9 Classic Laser Comb